fiakkasa/ngx-fi-utils/CONTRIBUTING.md

 ## <a name="feature"></a> Missing a Feature?

-You can request a new feature by, you can help by submitting an issue to our [GitHub Repository][github].
+You can request a new feature by submitting an issue to our [GitHub Repository][github].

 ## <a name="coding"></a> Coding Rules